Kozea/WeasyPrint/docs/features.rst

 Fonts
 -----

-Although the CSS3 ``@font-face`` is not supported yet, WeasyPrint can use any font that Pango can find installed on the system.
-If you can use a font in a GTK+ application, just use its name in ``font-family``.
+WeasyPrint can use any font that Pango can find installed on the system.
 Fonts are automatically embedded in PDF files.

 On Windows and MacOS X, Pango uses the native font-managing libraries.
 You can use the tools provided by your OS to know which fonts are available.